 This delicious slow cooker marinara sauce is super easy to make and is perfect if you’re on a tight budget.

-This sauce is deliciously rich and is perfect just on its own with some pasta.
-There is also a ton of other dishes that you can use this in such as a sauce for chicken parmesan, sauce for pizza, a sauce for beef meatballs & pasta and so much more.
+This sauce is deliciously rich and perfect on its own with some pasta.
+There is also a ton of other dishes that you can use this in such as a sauce for chicken parmesan, sauce for pizza, a sauce for beef meatballs and pasta, and so much more.

 You will end up with quite a bit of marinara sauce by the time you’re done cooking this recipe.
 If you find yourself with way too much, then you can freeze some down for later.
 This frozen sauce comes in handy whenever you’re cooking a dish that needs some homemade marinara sauce quickly.

-If you want to see how to do this recipe, then be sure to check out the video below.
+If you want to see how to make a marinara sauce in the slow cooker, then be sure to check out the video below.
 It takes you through all the steps to making this delicious sauce.
-Alternatively, you can find the full written recipe underneath the video or in our excellent digital slow cooker cookbook.
+You can also find the full written recipe underneath the video.

 Slow Cooker Marinara Sauce Recipe

 - 1 onion, diced